PickZ-org/PickZ-docs/docs/0-intro.md

 ![PickZ logo](/img/logo_small.png)

 PickZ is a warehouse management system built for small to medium-sized operations.
-It helps warehouses keep tidy clean, all while (striving to) being a delight to work with!
+It helps warehouses keep tidy and clean, all while (striving to) being a delight to work with!

 ## Features